cacois/vagrant-python-django/cookbooks/python/README.md

 source
 ------

-Installs Python from source.
+Installs Python from the source.

 pip
 ---

-Installs `pip` from source.
+Installs `pip` from the source.

 virtualenv
 ----------